-Bobby pins can be used to hold flyaway hair in place and accessorize a natural hair style if you want to add more spice to it!
-Check out my curl friends below and see how they used gold bobby pins for their styles!
+Bobby pins can be used to hold flyaway hair in place and accessorize a natural hairstyle if you want to add more spice to it!
+Check out my curl friends below and see how they used bobby pins for their styles!

 Wearing a satin bonnet or sleeping on a satin pillowcase will ensure your natural hair is protected every night.
 When you sleep on cotton, you risk losing moisture and your hair will be prone to breakage and split-ends.

 Satin will keep the moisture in your hair, minimize unwanted frizz, and ensure your curls stay intact.
-Personally, I love wearing bonnets, however, a pillowcase will provide the same benefits!
+I love wearing bonnets, however, a pillowcase will provide the same benefits!

 Here are a couple of brands to purchase quality satin bonnets from.
 I recently had one custom made with my blog logo and it turned out beautiful.
 (Pictured above)

-Another tool for natural hair I feel is necessary if you’re looking for volume is a hair pick.
+Another tool for natural hair if you’re looking for volume is a hair pick.
 There are two different types to choose from: Plastic or Metal.
 I’ve tried both and from my experience, I prefer

 A plastic pick is more comfortable to use and you won’t have to worry about stabbing your scalp on accident (this has happened so many times, I was fed up with it).

 You can add volume to your styles by focusing the hair pick on your roots.
-The last thing you want is to lose any definition you achieved and cause frizz.
+The last thing you want is to lose the definition you achieved and cause frizz.
 A hair pick will help you achieve the big, voluminous hair you’re looking for!

-Using household scissors to cut your hair won’t give you the perfect cut you’re looking for.
-Shears are sharper than household scissors and will provide a precise cut.
-I purchased my shears from Amazon recently and they work great for me!
-You can find the shears below:
+Using household scissors won’t give you the perfect cut you’re looking for.
+Shears are sharperand will provide a precise cut.
+I purchased my shears from Amazon and they work great for me!
+You can find them below: